Skip to main content

 Imagine stepping into a gallery of memories, where each frame holds a piece of your past—some vibrant with joy, others shadowed by pain.
 Amidst these, there's one memory, a stubborn stain on the canvas of your mind, still vivid and unsettling.

-Here's a technique that blends visualization and cognitive reframing to diminish the emotional impact of negative memories with lower intensity from 1-5.
+Here's a technique that blends visualization and cognitive reframing to diminish the emotional impact of negative memories with lower intensity from 1 to 5.

 1. Identify the Memory: Recall a negative memory from your past that still bothers you.